VMashanov/crypto-pro-provider/README.md

 Signature for SMEV 3:

-Signing message for SMEV 3 more difficult, than for SMEV 2, so you should have server-side for some operations.
+Signing message for SMEV 3 is more difficult, than for SMEV 2, so you should have server-side for some operations.

 Before signing your message by `crypto-pro-provider`, you should does several actions.